CIS700-Procedural-Graphics/Final-Project/README.md

 - #### Goal
   ###### What do you intend to achieve with this project?

-  * Create a functioning music visualizer - aka entertainment for while im studying later
+  * Creating a functioning music visualizer that not only has manipulations based on coloring/shader information but also noise and time manipulations to create the piece altogether.

 - #### Inspiration/reference:
   ###### Attach some materials, visual or otherwise you intend as reference